The second letter we explored this week is n for nose which was linked to the manners and relating to other topic work.

 - Step 4 – And Tail

-(These are the steps to follow and say when practicing writing letter sound n at home.)
+(Please follow the above steps when practicing writing letter sound n at home.)

 - Threading small objects onto ribbon, shoes laces or sticks is a very good exercise for the children to develop pencil hand control.
 Threading objects could be pasta, beads, play dough balls amongst others.
 (I recommend such an exercise to be a parent and child activity or under adult supervision)